 nature, i.e., it will cover the whole course.

-There will be two homework assignments and three lab assignments.
+There will be two homework assignments and three or four lab assignments.
 The relative weight for each assignment is based on the amount of effort that is required.

 In order to obtain an A,